geourv/tig/README.md

 ```bash
 bundle exec jekyll build
 ```
-The generated static files will be placed in the _site directory, ready to be hosted on GitHub Pages or any other static site hosting platform.
+The generated static files will be placed in the `_site` directory, ready to be hosted on GitHub Pages or any other static site hosting platform.
 Customizing the Theme

-You can customize the theme by modifying the _config.yml file and the styles in the assets/css directory.
+You can customize the theme by modifying the `_config.yml` file and the styles in the `assets/css` directory.

-- Config options: Change site-wide settings such as title, description, and navigation in _config.yml.
+- **Config options:** Change site-wide settings such as title, description, and navigation in `_config.yml`.
-- Layout and styles: Tweak the layout in _layouts and _includes, and update styles in assets/css/style.css.
+- **Layout and styles:** Tweak the layout in _layouts and `_includes`, and update styles in `assets/css/style.css`.

 # Contributing